A research note by Malcolm Baird, July 8 2019, amended March 6 2021

 “His health was so poor that marriage was out of the question, and one of the reasons for going to Trinidad was that a warm climate might cure him.
 What he hoped for was a return to Glasgow with his health restored and his position in business assured.
 He came back with neither and found that while he was away the girl had married.”

-Recent research has established that the girl was Alice Bain (1890-1971), about whom I have written a detailed article .
+The girl was Alice Bain (1890–1971), about whom I have written a detailed article .
 She married another man on September 24 1920, shortly before JLB’s return from Trinidad.

 JLB’s outward travel arrangements in 1919 were somewhat confused.
 Having obtained his passport on September 18, he booked passage on the liner “Columbia” due to sail from Glasgow to New York on November 22.
 He may have intended to meet Godfrey Harris in New York before travelling on to Trinidad.